tommyettinger/gwt-automaton/README.md

 # gwt-automaton
-Regular expression (DFA/NFA) lib; GWT-compatible, based on dk.brics.automaton
+Regular expression (DFA) lib; GWT-compatible, based on dk.brics.automaton

-This package contains a full DFA/NFA implementation with Unicode alphabet and support for all standard regular expression operations.
+This package contains a full DFA implementation with Unicode alphabet and support for all standard regular expression operations.
 It is not compatible with existing syntax for most other regular expression engines, but it can be exceptionally fast, with
 [some benchmarks](https://www.voxxed.com/blog/2016/01/java-regular-expression-library-benchmarks-2015/)
 putting the 1.11-8 release (pre-fork) at 2 orders of magnitude faster than the Java standard library's regex classes.
-This is a fork of the excellent dk.brics.automaton project to add GWT compatibility and move the build to use Maven.
+It does not support capturing groups or other replacements of parts of matched Strings.
+This is a fork of the excellent dk.brics.automaton project to allow GWT compatibility and move the build to use Maven.

 For more information, go to the package home page at http://www.brics.dk/automaton/